5 min read | 23 March, 2021 By Laura Sands

 By allowing employees to work from home all or some of the time, you spread the net for potential talent far wider.
 You’re no longer limited to employees who are either within your immediate area or who are willing to travel.

-Turns out it helps with attracting staff too.
-Gaining the reputation of a flexible employer can help you attract and keep talented staff.
-As the International Workplace Group (IWG) found, 73% of people believe that flexible working is the new normal; 80% of people would consider turning down a job that didn’t offer flexible work.
+And it’s not just about the practical benefits, having a reputation as a flexible employer can help you attract and keep talented staff.
+The International Workplace Group (IWG) found that an incredible 80% of people would consider turning down a job that didn’t offer flexible work.

 When your people feel respected and supported they'll stay.
 This is supported by a study from Aviva, who found that 22% of workers quit roles in search of more flexible employment options.

-Accepting a request to help your staff manage a medical condition or family commitments through homeworking demonstrates employee care and can help build trust and gain respect from your team.
-Trust is a bit like a boomerang.
-We find that what you put out, you get back.
+Accepting a request to help your staff manage a medical condition or family commitments through homeworking demonstrates employee care.
+It can help you build trust and gain respect from your team.
+Trust is a bit like a boomerang, what you put out, you get back.